 See videos on colour grid maps here.

-Listen to Auralizations
+Listen to Auralisations

 Acoustics are about sound, and in ODEON you can get to listen to the acoustics in the model.
 Choose from speech, instruments, or other audio files, and listen to how it would sound at the location you choose in your model.
 This can also be a good way of presenting acoustics to people not familiar with acoustic parameters.

-Videos about auralizations here.
+Videos about auralisations here.

 Copy+Paste Results into Reports

 Often you need your results outside the ODEON software.
-Therefore ODEON makes it easy to copy-paste graphs, numbers and auralizations to where you need them.
+Therefore ODEON makes it easy to copy-paste graphs, numbers and auralisations to where you need them.
 This could be for further calculations of the numbers in Excel or to include in a report or PowerPoint presentation.

 Transmission mixed with Room Acoustics